 Individuals diagnosed with ADHD may struggle with executive functioning skills that manifest in different ways.
 Individuals may find it difficult to problem solve, organize and prioritize responsibilities, initiate tasks, focus, maintain stamina to complete responsibilities, regulate their emotions, and use their working memory.
 Rather than adopting executive functioning skills naturally, many individuals diagnosed with ADHD may benefit from explicit 1:1 instruction and coaching to focus and strengthen systems development.
-Rather than following a set curriculum to teach executive functioning skills, New Frontiers in Learning utilizes a cognitive modeling approach, supporting individuals diagnosed with ADHD to identify areas of skill deficit unique to their experiences as a learner in order to develop skills and systems to succeed in areas where they are directly struggling.
+Rather than following a set curriculum to teach executive functioning skills, New Frontiers utilizes a cognitive modeling approach, supporting individuals diagnosed with ADHD to identify areas of skill deficit unique to their experiences as a learner in order to develop skills and systems to succeed in areas where they are directly struggling.

 New Frontiers provides one-on-one ADHD coaching to address each individual’s specific academic and/or social needs.
 We support individuals when they are in middle, high school, college and beyond on the global skills that are necessary to problem solve and self-monitor one’s progress towards goals (i.e., teach them how to fish), including organization, time management, planning, task analysis and initiation, follow-through, etc. We promote positivity and motivation and help support individuals to reach their full potential.
 The skills taught in the coaching model reflect a level of mastery that can be generalized regardless of whether the individual is struggling academically, socially, or professionally.